 The Magi probably belonged to the great astronomical tradition that had developed in Mesopotamia over the centuries.
 Most likely, they were aware of the prophecy of the Gentile prophet Balaam: A star shall come forth out of Jacob and a scepter shall rise out of Israel (Num 24:17).
 They explored this promise.

 It took the Apostles and the earliest Christians some time for this truth to sink in.
 They were Jews who continued to practice Judaism after coming to believe that Jesus of Nazareth was the longed-awaited Messiah, God’s anointed and Suffering Servant whose life, death and resurrection fulfilled the ancient prophecies.
 On the Sabbath they would go to the synagogue or the Temple, and on Sunday celebrate the Eucharist.
 The first great crisis in the Church involved the question whether Gentile converts to Christianity first had to become Jews and observe the Law of Moses in its entirety (which, in the case of males, would include circumcision).
 Around the year 49, the Council of Jerusalem was convoked to resolve the case (see chapter 15 of the Acts of the Apostles).
-Under divine guidance, James, Peter’s successor as bishop of Jerusalem, declared that the Old Law had passed, for the Church is now living Judaism’s fulfillment.
+Under divine guidance, James, who with Peter led the Jerusalem Church, declared that the Old Law had passed, for the Church is now living Judaism’s fulfillment.
 The Law given through Moses and explained by the Prophets was God’s gift to His People, a kind of anticipation of the Gospel that brings the old covenants to their perfection.
 Anyone who would oblige Gentiles to become Jews, as a previous step to their becoming members of the Church, was erring against the Truth.

 The visitation of the Magi, then, is more than a quaint episode in Our Lord’s infancy, “a gorgeous splash of oriental color in the dimness of the stable.”4 Francis J. Sheed, To Know Christ Jesus (1962; repr.
 Ignatius Press, 1992), p.
 57. Its true significance—the journeying of humanity toward Christ, through whom and for whom all things were created (cf. Col 1:16)—should stir us to become more involved in leading others to the Lord.
 First, of course, we ourselves must believe that Jesus Christ is “the way and the truth and the life” (Jn 14:6).
 This has been the Church’s faith from the start.
 To hear it and to accept it in faith is to be evangelized; to tell others about it is to evangelize.
 To evangelize is to open for others the way to a loving relationship with the Lord, a relationship lived out in the Church that He founded to dispense the grace by which alone that relationship is made workable.